yazeedobaid/larapacket/README.md

 Docker files to build the necessary images, a compose file for development usage and a production deployment files via Docker swarm.

-The ```docker``` contains all Docker files and scripts to start using Docker with the application.
+The ```docker``` directory contains all Docker files and scripts to start using Docker with a Laravel application.
 The Docker setup depends on these official Docker images.
-* ubuntu:18.04
+* ubuntu:18.04 which uses PHP v7.4 and composer v2
 * mysql:5.7
 * redis:5.0.7
-* node:14.5.0-alpine3.12
+* node:15.0.1-alpine3.12

 The compose file build two images; The **app** image and **node** image.
 The app image is the main image for the application which contains Nginx, PHP-FPM and Supervisor.
 The node image is used for front-end development.
 The two images are scoped